Geneva Motor Show: Europe’s car industry in optimistic mood

 Is this an overly pessimistic view?
 Latest figures from the European Automobile Manufacturers’ Association might suggest so.

-“The question is how much of that recovery is organic and how much is the result of actions taken by governments and carmakers”
+“The question is how much of that recovery [in Europe] is organic and how much is the result of actions taken by governments and carmakers”

 End Quote Allan Rushforth Hyundai Europe